DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 distribution has an intuitively useful behaviour: as tests pass the median will slowly creep upwards towards the first known-bad commit, and then whenever a test fails it will jump downwards again.
-In effect, it re-tests some commits that we were previously considering to be probably good, gathering more information about their quality.
-If we've seen a failure on the actual first-bad commit then the median will creep upwards until it arrives at the first-bad commit, where it will stay.
+In effect, it re-tests some commits that we were previously believed to be good, gathering more information about their quality and possibly discovering a failure on an earlier commit than the previous best.
+If we've seen a failure on the actual first-bad commit then the median will creep upwards until it is between the first-bad and last-good commits, where it will stay.

-However, as the algorithm enters the endgame and the distribution becomes more and more concentrated at the first-bad commit, eventually the first-bad commit will _become_ the median commit.
-It's certainly useful to keep running further tests on this commit in order to refine our estimates of the flakiness probability _p_ (see below) but we must also run tests on the previous commit, believed to be the last-good commit, in case it turns out that this commit is also bad.
-My preference is to switch between these two commits so as to equalise the number of iterations run on each of them, because this ultimately yields a sequence of test runs on the bad commit, some of which failed, and a similar length of sequence of test runs on the previous commit, all of which passed, which forms an intuitively compelling argument that we've really found the first bad commit even without having to resort to any probability calculations.

-As a slight further refinement, in the endgame I prefer to run the tests several times in a row on each commit before switching to the other one, which amortises the overheads associated with switching commits such as having to recompile the system under test.
-I found it works well to run around ten tests in a row on each commit before switching to the other one, but you may find a different number works better in other cases.

 Note that the speed at which the median creeps towards the first known-bad commit is determined by _p_.
 The rarer the test failures on bad commits, the